OpenAperture/fleet_manager/README.md

 * Retrieving a list of Units from a remote Cluster
 * Retrieving a list of Unit States from a remote Cluster
 * Retrieving Unit Logs from a remote Cluster
+* Retrieving information about a Node in a remote Cluster

 ## Messaging / Communication